 - The HPE eligibility application (OHP 7260) is completed;

 - The hospital gives the individual a notice of approval or denial.

-All applicants who are denied HPM must receive a Notice of Denial, and all denials must be reported to OHP Customer Service within 5 working days of the denial.
+All applicants who are denied HPE must receive a Notice of Denial, and all denials must be reported to OHP Customer Service within 5 working days of the denial.